bsdphk/PyReveng3/README.rst

 PyReveng3 is a toolkit for reverse engineering and analysing binary programs, or for that matter, binary data.

-The fundamental idea is to built data structures representing the analysis, available for further programatic spelunking, rather than just a textual representation where the structure is flattened.
+The fundamental idea is to build data structures representing the analysis, available for further programatic spelunking, rather than just a textual representation where the structure is flattened.